wenkokke/unlit/README.md

 Error handling
 ==============

+In case of an error both `unlit' and `relit' return a value of the datatype `Error'.

 ``` haskell
 data Error
   = SpuriousDelimiter Int Delimiter
   | UnexpectedEnd     Delimiter
   deriving (Eq, Show)
 ```
+We can get a text representation of the error using `showError'.

 ``` haskell
 showError :: Error -> Text
 showError (UnexpectedEnd q) = "unexpected EOF; unmatched " <> emitDelimiter q